These days, everyone is talking about DevSecOps, and you might be wondering what it’s all about.

 DevSecOps is not just about anyone of those things, it’s a combination of the people, the processes, and the technology that you incorporate into your development and operational practices.
 It is about a culture and adopting a shift in how things are done by the team.

-It’s about enabling your existing team.
-It’s about training your developers.
+It’s about enabling your team by training your developers.
 It’s about putting automated tools and processes within that existing team to address the low-hanging fruit, which is about 80% of most application developments teams problems.

-At Forward Security, that is one of the core services that we provide.
+At Forward Security, that is one of the core services.
 We partner with our clients to build secure applications together.